johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 Standard Operating system:
 - Getting things done: art of stress-free productivity.
 (David Allen)
-- Same method avocated by Zen Habits
+- Same method advocated by Zen Habits
 - Basically: Write everything down, make a list, triage, focus entirely on one thing at a time.

 What is Wisdom?
-"Noticiing the causes of psychological suffering, noticing where they are unnecessary and then stop doing the things that are producing needless suffering"
+"Noticing the causes of psychological suffering, noticing where they are unnecessary and then stop doing the things that are producing needless suffering"
 - Sam Harris)

 Some AI thoughts